0marSater/devOpsTask/README.md

 Some notes you should consider on point 3
 --------------------------------------------
-In case of creating EKS and deploy helm cahrt on it, first 1 - Create an IAM group with following permissions:
+- In case of creating EKS and deploy helm cahrt on it, first 1 - Create an IAM group with following permissions:
-a.
-AmazonEKSClusterPolicy
+- AmazonEKSClusterPolicy
-b.
-AmazonEKSWorkerNodePolicy
+- AmazonEKSWorkerNodePolicy
-c.
-AmazonEC2ContainerRegistryReadOnly
+- AmazonEC2ContainerRegistryReadOnly
-d.
-AmazonEKS_CNI_Policy
+- AmazonEKS_CNI_Policy
-e.
-AmazonElasticContainerRegistryPublicReadOnly
+- AmazonElasticContainerRegistryPublicReadOnly
-f.
-EC2InstanceProfileForImageBuilderECRContainerBuilds
+- EC2InstanceProfileForImageBuilderECRContainerBuilds
-g.
-AmazonElasticContainerRegistryPublicFullAccess
+- AmazonElasticContainerRegistryPublicFullAccess
-h.
-AWSAppRunnerServicePolicyForECRAccess
+- AWSAppRunnerServicePolicyForECRAccess
-k.
-AmazonElasticContainerRegistryPublicPowerUser
+- AmazonElasticContainerRegistryPublicPowerUser
-l.
-SecretsManagerReadWrite
+- SecretsManagerReadWrite
 	1 - Create an IAM user (AWS_ACCESS_KEY_ID and AWS_SECRET_KEY_ID will be provided) and add the user to the IAM Group created above.
 	2 - Create EKS role with permission (AmazonEKSClusterPolicy, AmazonEKSVPCResourceController) and its node group.
 	3 - Create EC2 role (for node groups) + 3 polcies attach (AmazonEKSWorkerNodePolicy, AmazonEKS_CNI_Policy, AmazonEC2ContainerRegistryReadOnly)